iamnawin/QureWell/README.md

 ## Acknowledgments

-- Firebase for authentication and storage
+- React Native community for the mobile framework
-- Google Cloud for voice services
+- Node.js and Express.js for backend development
 - All open-source libraries used in this project
+- Healthcare professionals who provided insights for feature development